Kreyren/wng/README.md

 Hello World
 ```

-<i>NOTE : `wng build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
-To disable this, build in release mode with : `wng build --release`
+*NOTE : `wng build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
+To disable this, build in release mode with : `wng build --release`*

-<h3>Custom build</h3>
+### Custom build

 To build with a custom build, you have to create a `build.py` file with your code to build.